skuligowski/soccer-pad/README.md

 The web application that allows to note scores of soccer games easily, view player stats and compare your performance with others.

+### *Trueskill(TM)* ratings

+The Soccer Pad uses TrueSkill(TM) alghorithm (http://research.microsoft.com/en-us/projects/trueskill/) to calculate ratings for all players.
+The rating system has been used on XBOX Live platform to rank users.
+It was developed by Microsoft Research.

 ## Contribute

 Our goal is to create a simple way of adding soccer scores.
 The way that doesn't disturb the most important thing: the play.
 If you think that you can add a new value to `soccer-pad` project, do not hesitate to join us and fork the project.